jorgebucaran/cookbook.fish/README.md

 ### How to wait for a background process in fish?

-fish has no [`wait`](http://man7.org/linux/man-pages/man2/waitpid.2.html) builtin.
+Fish has no [`wait`](http://man7.org/linux/man-pages/man2/waitpid.2.html) builtin.
 To wait for a background process to finish, use the solution described in [How to synchronize two or more background tasks in fish?](#how-to-synchronize-two-or-more-background-tasks-in-fish).

 <!--
 <details>
 <summary>Template</summary>
 </details>
 -->